Joseph Priestley - a pioneering 18th century scientist and his link with the Standard Model.

 the first person to state the Inverse Square Law of Electrostatics.
 This is one of the

 fundamental laws of physics, describing how electric charges exert forces on each other.
+This law was the first step towards the Standard Model of

 Here is a short article for non-scientists, reprinted from the Joseph Priestley House Spring 2012